 It is an exciting time to study Economics.
 Many of the most important issues facing society are economic in nature.
 Whether you are concerned with global warming or global trade, whether you are looking at the collapse of world financial markets or the collapse of your neighbour’s small business, you can’t get far without knowledge of economics.
 This course aims to stimulate your interest in how economies work – at personal, national and world levels.

-7 in GCSE Mathematics and 6 in GCSE English Language or Literature.
+Grade 7 in GCSE Mathematics and Grade 7

 There are four themes in A-level Economics.